vitalii-samoilenko/voicemeeter-deskband/readme.md

 HKEY_CURRENT_USER\SOFTWARE\VoicemeeterDeskBand
 ```

-Add DWORD value Dock and set it either to 0 or to 3:
+Add DWORD value Dock and set it either to 0 or 3:

 Left = 0, Right = 3